 Figure 2.
-Capturas de las pantallas de la aplicación móvil.
+Some screenshots of the mobile application.

 Internet.
 This layer is essential for IoT-based systems.
 In our case, the Internet is used for cloud storage of all information and for remote processing when local devices do not have enough resources.
 All notifications intended for users are issued from a remote system, being also essential to use the Internet for this.